heroku/devcenter-java-play-s3/README.md

 Run Locally
 -----------

-Can the `aws.s3.bucket` value to something globally unique in the `conf/application.conf` file.
+Set the `aws.s3.bucket` value to something globally unique in the `conf/application.conf` file.

 Set your AWS connection keys: